Morse complexes and multiplicative structures: Preliminaries on adapted gradients

 The graph contains the diagonal of $M\times M$.
-For a pseudo-gradient semi-flow, the graph is a non-proper $(n+1)$-dimensional submanifold, except at the points $(a,a)$ where $a$ is a zero of $X_e$.
-Its compactification will be discussed in Section \ref{compact} (in particular, Proposition \ref{strat_graph}).
+For a gradient semi-flow, the graph is a non-proper $(n+1)$-dimensional submanifold, except at the points $(a,a)$ where $a$ is a zero of $X$.
+Its compactification will be discussed very soon.